 If you want to use a standard irrigation timer to control the pump you will need to buy a pump relay unit.
 Irrigation timers output 24 VAC, most pumps use 120 VAC.
 So the pump can’t be connected directly to the irrigation timer.
 A relay is used to allow the pump to be turned on by the timer.
-You can purchase a pump relay made for irrigation timers at almost any irrigation supply store.
 Make sure the relay is rated for the correct voltage and amperage for your pump.
 Instructions for installing and wiring the pump relay should be provided with the pump relay.

 Almost any major maintenance problem in an irrigation system will cause a unusual pressure level or flow level in your irrigation system.
 Therefore pressure and/or flow monitoring is a good way to detect problems.
 Most of the time the response to a abnormal pressure or flow level would be to shut down the system, or possibly to shut down the current valve zone and try another one.
 Irrigation systems are typically shut down using what is called a master valve.
 A master valve is a single valve located at the water source that can shut off all the flow of water into the irrigation system.
 For more details see my article on master valves.
 On systems with a pump you will probably want to shut off the pump.
 Sometimes, as with booster pumps, you will need to both shut down the pump and close a master valve.